Economic Factors: Your Beacon in the Real Estate Business

 Performing a monthly analysis of key economic indicators allows me to provide the best guidance and advice to my clients.
 One could subscribe to a general market report, which although useful, doesn't delve deep enough to keep give you the advantage in your specific market.
 All real estate is local, so when you are considering making any decisions about your home or investment properties, contact me for a report specific to your neighborhood.
 You won't be disappointed in the level of analysis that I will provide for you!

 Whether you are a buyer, seller, or investor, you must be able to define your marketplace in order to make the best decisions.
 By collecting data on the Supply and Demand of homes in a neighborhood, I can determine the absorption rate (the number of months it will take to sell existing inventory at the current sales rate) and the absorption ratio (the number of homes sold as compared to those listed).
 An analysis of this snapshot can give the seller an idea of the time it should take to sell their home if priced appropriately.
 It also tells us if it's a buyer's market or a seller's market, which will help us develop our sales or offering strategy.
 Statistics are available mid-month for the previous month, so you will note the data I report is for last month.
-At an absorption ratio for Southside Hampton Roads of 54.6% we have over half the homes on the market are selling.
-Sales are up 4% and listings are also up by 1.8%, which is a recent change.
-For several months that inventory was dropping and us agents were crying for inventory to sell.
-More FSBOs are obtaining professional representation.
-The spread between these two factors, supply and demand, has been narrowing for 2 months now, which is something I will continue to watch.
+At an absorption ratio for Southside Hampton Roads of 57.9% we have over half the homes on the market are selling.
+Sales are up 3.8% and listings are also up by 1.5%, which is a continuation over early summer rates.
+For several months that inventory was dropping and us agents were crying for inventory to sell to our buyers.
+But after lagging as FSBO's or using limited representation, more Seller's are choosing professional representation.
+The spread between these two factors, supply and demand, has been stabilized for a few months now, which is something I will continue to watch.
 As this narrows, the market tends to get less competitive.
 My experience in the field reflects this as many transactions have felt like win-wins for all parties.
 We do still see the same properties sitting and not selling.
+And the median sales price in VB is $255,000--the same as last August!
+However Chesapeake saw a 7.17% increase in the median sales price.
 The best advice that can be given to a prospective seller, given this information, is that if you house is in great condition and you price it right, you should be able to sell quickly and with fewer buyer incentives provided.
 If your house doesn't fall into this category, ask me for some tips on getting it there, such as home staging or be ready to accept a discount on the house and wait it out.
 Excellent presentation in person and in marketing are extremely important in a Seller's success today.
-The absorption rate in Virginia Beach has risen from 3.6 in April to 4.23 months (longer to sell than the early spring market) and the median list price is up 3.77%, yet the median sold price is holding steady at $250,000.
+The absorption rate in Virginia Beach has risen from 3.6 in August to 4.27 months (longer to sell than the early spring market).
 Given these same factors in their local market, a well-informed seller would be a little less aggressive in their pricing strategy than last month but provide less closing cost assistance (not measured in our available regional data).
 A service provided to my buyer clients is that I find out what incentives have been provided on the comparable sales in their market so they can make the best offer.
 Portsmouth remains the most challenged city to sell, I have reported this year consistent drops in the absorption rate, yet it now edged up to 5.69%.
 Examining the market conditions on this level is important for making strategic decisions, for example, a Seller might be influenced to accept a lower offer or provide more concessions to the Buyer.
 By knowing the figures above, he or she might choose to hold out for a better price or terms.
 On the flip side, a Buyer would be hindered to ask for closing cost assistance when the demand is high and the property fits their needs.
 I find it crucial that I consistently watch these statistics so my clients know how to best position themselves.

 Mortgage Interest Rates are important in determining the affordability of a home and is a key ingredient to analyzing buying and selling activities.
-Over the last two weeks of July, the rates have bumped down a tad to 4.0%.
+This week mortgage rates edged up after a two month slide.
+A 30 year fixed is quoted at 3.83%.
 At this current rate, you will pay $467.10 of principle and interest for every $100,000 you spend.
 Another guideline to know the impact: on a $200,000 purchase, a 1% increase in the interest rate is equivalent to a 10% reduction in the buying power of a purchaser (or $20,000) or $100/month more in payment.
 An 1/8th% increase in the interest rate is approximately the same as a $2,500 price increase.

 The Unemployment Rate is a critical factor in forecasting the real estate climate and consumer confidence in buying a home.
 Overall this year, more jobs have been added and wages have grown.
-Unemployment has maintained 4.4% nationally in June.
-In the VB metropolitan area we are steady at 4.2%.
-VA unemployment is a healthy 3.8%, which is a reflection of more jobs in the DC metro area.
+Unemployment has maintained 4.4% nationally in August.
+In the VB metropolitan area we mirror the national rate at 4.4%.
+VA unemployment is a healthy 3.8%, which is a reflection of more jobs in the DC metro area and the rate has been the same all summer.
 Both buyers and sellers should be aware of the unemployment rate affecting household income as well as buying power.
 A factor in our area is port activity.
 Container traffic in and out of our ports increased 2.5% to a record high, spurring more hiring throughout the maritime industry.
 New ship-building contracts have been approved by Congress and the ports are expanding to accommodate larger vessels.
 Geico has announced 500 new jobs in Virginia Beach in 2017.
 And an overhaul at Military Circle is reportedly bringing hundreds of new jobs by way of Movement Mortgage and Optima Health.
 Speaking of health--more health care professionals have moved to our area than ever before, an attractive location to raise families, and therefore an incentive for bringing in the best talent.
 In the field, I have seen a healthy import of doctors in our area.
 An on-going courtship with the maritime and tourism industry will provide an avenue for maintaining our economy, while encouraging more health and research-oriented jobs will help us continue moving into higher-paying professions.

 A positive note is that Distressed Sales (short sales and foreclosures) have seen their lowest levels in four years and are down below 15%.
-In the Virginia Beach area, the lowest number of foreclosure activities occurred in the 23451 and 23455 zip codes, while 23462 has the highest volume.
+In the Virginia Beach area, the lowest number of foreclosure activities occurred in the 23451 and 23455 zip codes, while 23453 has the highest volume.
 Some neighborhoods still have a critical overhang of distressed sales and until this rate normalizes, a full recovery to the Hampton Roads housing market cannot be celebrated.
-Portsmouth has halved its foreclosure rates and is down to 1 in every 692.
+Portsmouth has halved its foreclosure rates to 1 in every 994 and continues to improve!

 The crystal ball of foreclosures is the Vacancy Rates.
 This factor is an early indicator of the health of the market.
 It is a numeric value calculate as the percentage of all vacant housing units.
 These can forecast upcoming foreclosures and also effect an investor's decision on purchasing in a particular area.
 Rates are normal at a factor of 1-2.
 Homeowner vacancy rates in Virginia have fluctuated between 2.6 and 3.5.
 The rental vacancy rates can project the rent prices and days on the market.
 If rates are climbing, landlords can expect rent prices to stagnate.
 Nationally, rent prices have increased 2.7% and in some areas, rent has increased as much as 10%!